 After just 1 month on the job, Scot is faced with several personnel problems.
 Three pharmacists have left the department recently for other jobs.
 Many of the remaining pharmacists and technicians have expressed dissatisfaction with their jobs by complaining constantly about the smallest problems.
 Two frequent comments made by employees are “It’s not my job” and “I don’t get paid enough for this.”
 Some of the discontent has even led to serious arguments.
 Two times in the last week, Scot had to break up shouting matches between employees.
 In addition to their complaining, the pharmacists show little initiative and appear to be only going through the motions of their jobs.
 Technicians are not supervised properly and are allowed to disappear from the department for extended periods.
 To top it off, nursing administration has filed several formal complaints regarding rude behavior and poor service by pharmacy personnel.

 The tenures of pharmacists and technicians in their positions range from 5 to 20 years, making Scot the only newcomer to the department.
 Prior to Scot’s arrival, the pharmacy director, a man who retired recently after 20 years of service to the hospital, gave minimal feedback or guidance to employees.
-The former pharmacy director avoided confrontations, so he typically let ...
+The former pharmacy director avoided confrontations, so ...